Knot Floer homology and relative adjunction inequalities: Introduction

 \item {\em{\bf Theorem \ref{thm:SQP}} (Detection of fibered strongly quasipositive links){\bf.}} If $L\subset S^3$ is fibered, then $L$ is strongly quasipositive if and only if

 where $g_3(L)$ is defined analogously to $g_4(L)$, but with surfaces embedded in $S^3$. \end{enumerate} \end{thm}

-During the course of our work, other definitions of $\tau$ were formulated for links in $S^3$ using grid homology by \os-Stipsicz \cite{GridBook} and Cavallo \cite{Cavallo}, respectively.
+During the course of our work, other definitions of $\tau$ were formulated for links in $S^3$ using grid homology by \os-Stipsicz \cite{GridBook} and Cavallo \cite{Cavallo}, respectively, and several of the properties and applications listed above have been established in that context.
 We compare the specialization of our invariants to links in $S^3$ with theirs in Subsection \ref{subsec:comparison} and prove that $\tau_{top}(L)$ equals Cavallo's invariant $\tau(L)$ and \os-Stipsicz's invariant $\tau_{max}(L)$.
 See Theorem \ref{thm:tausequal}.

 An additional feature of our invariants is a Bennequin type inequality.
 In the special case of links in the 3-sphere, it states that:

 for any Legendrian representative of $L$ in the standard contact structure on $S^3$.
 Combined with the slice-genus bound for $\tau_{top}(L)$ above, we obtain a refinement of Rudolph's well-known slice-Bennequin bound \cite{Rudolph1993}.
 We will establish the Bennequin bound for $\tautop(L)$ in \cite{4Dtight}, where we use the relative adjunction inequality in combination with a Bennequin bound from \cite{tbbounds} to prove a slice-Bennequin inequality for contact manifolds with non-vanishing contact invariants.